Clacly96/ESPic/Client-Server/readme.md

     username (string)

 This funcion will check if the provided username is in the DB.
-It returns True if username exists, False otherwise.
+It returns True if the username exists, False otherwise.

 ```python
 def controlloPassword(username,password)